 US Travel Low point: This is simple for me to choose, I only remember one low point.
 The worst hotel stay ever.
 The Hotel Pennsylvania in Madison Square Garden, New York.
 It was dirty and very old fashioned.
 In fact that stay couldn’t have been much worse.
 (IMHO) Luckily we only had to stay there one night before the flight back home.

 All hotels were booked up that night as it was the evening before the New York Marathon.
-The hotel is actually well located an de doesn’t have some modern rooms but not all of them we refurbished then.
+The hotel is actually well located and has some modern rooms but not all of them we refurbished then.
 Moral of the story: Book your accommodation in New York City far ahead.

 When I arrange any trip I love planning ahead.
 Reading about the destination in books, on blogs and websites.
 However when I got an opportunity to go to Morocco in August on extremely short notice I didn’t get anytime to plan my visit.